Donald Trump Is ‘Tired’ After Just 2 Years, Aides Say, But In 2016 Trump Said Clinton Lacked ‘Stamina’ For Job

 After two years in office, Donald Trump — who in the 2016 presidential campaign ridiculed his Republican primary opponent Jeb Bush as “low energy,” as Politico recounted — now may be too “tired” to effectively campaign for his own reelection, his aides fear.

 The report on the 72-year-old Trump’s apparent fatigue appeared in a New York Times article published on Friday.
-In the Times report, Trump aides said that the once “unstoppable campaigner” will now “commit to participating in only one campaign event a day, and recently balked at a possible rally out West during a fund-raising swing.”
+In the NYT report, Trump aides said that the once “unstoppable campaigner” will now “commit to participating in only one campaign event a day, and recently balked at a possible rally out West during a fund-raising swing.”

-Trump will turn 73 on June 14 of this year, meaning that by the time of the 2020 Republican Convention, followed by what promises to be a bruising general election campaign leading up to the November vote, Trump will be 74 — older than all but one previous United States president, Ronald Reagan, was on his final day in office, according to the Presidents of the USA site.
+Trump will turn 73 on June 14 of this year, meaning that by the time of the 2020 Republican Convention, followed by what promises to be a bruising general election campaign leading up to the November vote, Trump will be 74 — older than all but one previous U.S. president, Ronald Reagan, was on his final day in office, according to the Presidents of the USA site.

-While running for president in the Republican primaries in 2015 and 2016, Trump repeatedly attacked Bush, the early frontrunner for the GOP nomination, as “a low-energy person,” and “a very low-energy kind of guy,” as Vox.com reported at the time.
+While running for president in the Republican primaries in 2015 and 2016, Trump repeatedly attacked Bush, the early frontrunner for the GOP nomination, as “a low-energy person,” and “a very low-energy kind of guy,” as Vox reported at the time.

 The attacks appeared to be effective.
 Bush — once considered the favorite to win the GOP nomination — dropped out of the race early in the primary season, on February 20, 2016, Politico recounted.